Han Seung-won: Life

-Han Seung-won was born in Jangheung County, South Korea in 1939.
+Han Seung-won was born in Jangheung County, South Korea, in 1939.
 He is a visiting professor of creative writing at Chosun University.
 He attended Jangheung Middle School, Jangheung High School, and Seorabeol Art University for creative writing.
-Han took a course taught by writer Kim Tong-ni and became acquainted with a number of classmates who went onto become writers, including Lee Mun Ku, Park Sang-ryoong, Cho Sehee, and Kim Won il.
+Han took a course taught by writer Kim Tong-ni and became acquainted with a number of classmates who went on to become writers, including Lee Mun Ku, Park Sang-ryoong, Cho Sehee, and Kim Won il.
 He made his literary debut in 1966 when he won the Shina Ilbo New Writer's Contest for his short story “Gajeungseureoun bada” (가증스런 바다 Despicable Sea).
 He began teaching at Jangdongseo Elementary School and has also taught at Kwangyang Middle School and Gwangju Dongshin Middle School.

 Han's short story “Mokseon” (목선 Wooden Boat) won a writing contest by Daehan Ilbo in 1968, boosting his literary career.
 In 1972, he founded Soseol Munhak (“fiction and literature”), an association of writers based in Gwangju, South Korea.
 Members included Mun Sun-tae, Kim Sin-un, Kang Sun-sik, and Lee Gye-hong.
 He relocated to Seoul in 1980 and wrote full-time, producing bestsellers such as Aje aje bara-aje (아제아제바라아제 Aje aje bara-aje).
 The novel was made into a movie.

 Over his 50-year career, he has persistently written stories inspired by the shores of his hometown.
 He moved back to Jangheung in 1997 and has resided there since.
 His two children, Han Kang and Han Dong-rim, are also writers.
 Both Han Seung-won and Han Kang have won the Yi Sang Literary Award and Kim Tong-ni Literary Award.